Scientific Name For A Sloth

 The Two Main Families of Sloths: Megalonychidae and Bradypodidae

 Sloths are broadly classified into two extant (currently living) families: Megalonychidae and Bradypodidae.
-This division reflects significant differences in their physical characteristics, genetic makeup, and ecological roles.
+Still, this division reflects significant differences in their physical characteristics, genetic makeup, and ecological roles.
 While both families share the defining characteristics of sloths – slow movement, arboreal lifestyle, and specialized digestive systems – their unique adaptations have led to distinct evolutionary pathways.

 Megalonychidae: This family is commonly known as the two-toed sloths, although the name is slightly misleading.
 They actually possess three digits on their forelimbs and three on their hindlimbs, but two prominent claws on their forelimbs give rise to the common name.
 The family includes the genus Choloepus, which comprises two extant species: